DUNE/dune-justin/docs/justin_command.man_page.md

     	      single site for testing.
 If the site is not available, then no jobs will run.

+    	      --image IMAGENAME can override the default Apptainer image (fnal-wn-sl7:latest) in which user jobscripts are run.
+The image tree must exist within
+    	      /cvmfs/singularity.opensciencegrid.org/fermilab/ and if does not
+    	      contain ":" then ":latest" is appended to the name given.

            simple-workflow [--description DESC] [--mql QUERY|--monte-carlo COUNT]
     	      [--scope SCOPE] [--refind-end-date YYYYMMDD]